How to Donate Responsibly

 The answer is the global used clothing trade.
 The United Nations suggests this trade is valued at over 3.7 million dollars annually and continues to rise.
 As we consume more goods than ever before, it is impossible to ignore the detrimental impact it is having on the environmental and the global economy.

 It is estimated that the US exports 57 billion pounds of clothing to developing nations each year.
 This clothing floods the local markets and is sold by street vendors.
 Although it creates jobs and provides affordable apparel, it has devastating long-term effects on the development of these countries.
 Countries like Uganda, Malaysia, and Haiti can not compete with the cheap prices of these second-hand clothing imports, putting local manufactures out of business.
-Many developing countries are attempting to ban these imports to tackle the issue of failing economies.
-These bands would allow room for in-country manufacturing and create much needed jobs and economic stability.

 1) A clever man solves a problem.
 A wise man avoids it.